The Best Ways to See Sloths in Costa Rica

 A few of our favorite spots for spotting these cute creatures are.

-Cahuita – We have seen a sloth chilling in the trees on Playa Negra here a few times.
+We have seen a sloth chilling in the trees on Playa Negra here a few times.
 And it is usually close to the ground and happy to pose for photos.
-Also, you will likely see sloths in the Cahuita National Park.
-If you want to guarantee that you will see them, hire a guide.

-Manuel Antonio – Manuel Antonio National Park is a great place to see TONS of wildlife including sloths.
+The Manuel Antonio National Park is a great place to see TONS of wildlife including sloths.
 They are typically high up in the trees relaxing.

-Corcovado Area – Corcovado National Park is located in a remote area of Costa Rica called the Osa Peninsula.
+Corcovado National Park is located in a remote area of Costa Rica called the Osa Peninsula.
 To visit this park you need to enter with a certified naturalist guide.

-Note: We suggest bringing a pair of pocket binoculars with you on your trip to Costa Rica.
+Travel Tip: We suggest bringing a pair of pocket binoculars with you on your trip to Costa Rica.
 They take up almost no space in your suitcase and are great for spotting hard-to-see wildlife.

 Although these are the places we have seen the most sloths, it doesn’t mean you won’t see one in other parts of the country.